 Lavy Group | Global Surgery

-We are deeply involved in teaching and training in Africa, to strengthen delivery capacity of trauma care in the region.
+We are deeply involved in research, teaching and training to strengthen surgical care and training capacity in Africa.

 We have partnered with COSECSA (the College of Surgeons of East Central and Southern Africa) since 2012, to set up the COSECSA Oxford Orthopaedic Link (COOL) programme to improve care for trauma and musuloskeletal impairment in Africa through trauma training, orthopaedic surgical training courses, orthopaedic fellowships, and research into aspects of tropical orthopaedics.